dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 The following list describes some useful Frame control properties:

-» BorderStyle: The frame’s appearance.
+» BorderStyle: The frame's appearance.

 » Caption: The text displayed at the top of the frame.
 The caption can be an

-empty string if you don’t want the control to display a caption.
+empty string if you don't want the control to display a caption.

 Image control

 An Image control displays an image.
 You may want to use an Image control to

-display your company’s logo in a dialog box.
+display your company's logo in a dialog box.
 Figure 17-7 shows a dialog box with

 an Image control that displays a photo of a cute little kitten.